ayoayco/simple-tts/README.md

 > [!Note]
 > Installing `vlc` via flatpak or snap will not work, as the code need access to `libvlc`.

-## Setup

-Clone repo and go into the directory
+Next, clone repo and go into the directory

 ```bash
 git clone https://git.ayo.run/ayo/simple-tts